Physical Address

-Let’s see step by step form validation, also this validation is done with simple react code, so we didn’t use any kind of library here.
+Let’s see step-by-step form validation, also this validation is done with simple react code, so we didn’t use any kind of library here.

 import "./App.css";